1% Better: The 10 Best Things I Read in 2025

 Read more from Hi!
 I'm Colby!

-By Colby Kultgen 🎁 2026 Goal/Habit Tracker, A Meal Prep Hack That Blew My Mind, and A Better Way to Set Goals Read online / Read time: 4 minutes Hello friends!
+By Colby Kultgen How to actually stay close with friends, the "No Power" Hour, and a meal prep recipe I'm addicted to Read online / Read time: 4 minutes Hello friends!
 Welcome to 1% Better.
 The newsletter where I share my 5 favorite ideas, lessons, and discoveries of the week—no fluff, just the good stuff.
 Let's get right into it.
-A 2026 goal tracker I built for you!
-It's back!!
-For the last 3 years, I've been sharing a comprehensive goal/habit tracker with my readers.
-Not many changes this year, but...
+A 60-minute practice that might change your life Last year, I wrote about something I call The "No-Power" Hour which really seemed to resonate with people....